nodejs/node/doc/api/errors.md

 <!--type=misc-->

-Most asynchronous methods exposed by the Node.js core API follow an idiomatic pattern referred to as an _error-first callback_ (sometimes referred to as a _Node.js style callback_).
+Most asynchronous methods exposed by the Node.js core API follow an idiomatic pattern referred to as an _error-first callback_.
 With this pattern, a callback function is passed to the method as an argument.
 When the operation either completes or an error is raised, the callback function is called with the `Error` object (if any) passed as the first argument.
 If no error was raised, the first argument will be passed as `null`.

 ```js
 const fs = require('fs');